Charlo-DeanAlexander/personal_portfolio_freecodecamp/README.md

-# Freecodecamp.org challenge #4 - Technical Documentation Page
+# Freecodecamp.org challenge #5 - Personal Portfolio

 ## Purpose:

-The purpose of this project is to complete the freecodecamp.org response web design challenge #4
+The purpose of this project is to complete the freecodecamp.org response web design challenge #5

 ## Challenge: